bnavetta/tycho-gen/README.md

 	</configuration>

 The `<repositories>` element is optional. `<repository>` elements can also have a `layout` attribute that specifies the layout of the Maven repository (default or legacy).
 The `<parent>` element should point to a `pom.xml` file for a project with a packaging of "pom".
 The generated wrappers will be created under the parent project as modules with a packagin type of "eclipse-plugin".
 It is recommended that this project be a module of your main project because tycho-gen has to modify the pom file, and the maven-model pom writer includes all information (such as the default source and build directories and the Maven Central repository).

+**NOTE:** Because tycho-gen has to delete and recreate each wrapper project, the Eclipse metadata gets destroyed.
+After generating the wrappers, you will need to run `mvn eclipse:eclipse` or reimport the projects.

 Building
 ========